-Where in relation to an application concerning biological material an applicant states that he has having deposited in accordance with Rule 31(1)(a) the biological material with a depositary institution recognised for the purposes of Rules 31 and Rule 34, he the applicant must, if such information is not contained in the application as filed, submit the name of the depositary institution and the accession number of the culture deposit and, where the biological material has been deposited by a person other than the applicant, the name and address of the depositor, within whichever of the following periods is the first to expire:
+Where in relation to an application concerning biological material an applicant states having deposited in accordance with Rule 31(1)(a) the biological material with a depositary institution recognised for the purposes of Rules 31 and Rule 34, the applicant must, if such information is not contained in the application as filed, submit the name of the depositary institution and the accession number of the culture deposit and, where the biological material has been deposited by a person other than the applicant, the name and address of the depositor, within whichever of the following periods is the first to expire:

 The above time limit according to Rule 31(2) is excluded from further processing by Rule 135(2).
 Furthermore, Art.
 122 is also not applicable, because a lack of disclosure cannot be remedied by way of re-establishment under Art.
 122 (see the Notice from the EPO dated 7 July 2010, OJ EPO 2010, 498).

 Moreover, when the depositor and applicant are not identical, the same time limit applies for submitting a document satisfying the EPO that the depositor has authorised the applicant to refer to the deposited biological material in the application and has given unreserved and irrevocable consent to the deposited material being made available to the public in accordance with Rule 33(1) and Rule 33(2) or Rule 32(1).
 The depositor's authorisation for the applicant to refer to the deposit and the consent to the material being made available to the public must have existed as from the filing date of the application in question.
 For a recommended wording for this declaration, see paragraph 3.5 of the above-mentioned Notice from the EPO.
 For Euro-PCT applications, the document referred to above must be provided to the International Bureau before completion of the technical preparations for international publication (see Notice from the EPO dated 7 July 2010, OJ EPO 2010, 498, points II.7 to II.8).